-SCHOOL ECONOMICS ECONOMICS AND BUSINESS ACADEMIC UNIT DEPARTMEN DEPARTMENT OF MANAGEMENT SCIENCE AND TECHNOLOGY LEVEL OF STUDIES MASTER COURSE CODE DIM -102 SEMESTER A' COURSE TITLE Strategic Ma nagement of Or ganizations and D igital Innovation INDEPENDENT TEACHI if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach mponents of th e credits are aw e course, e.g. varded for the WEEKLY TEACHING HOURS CRE DITS Lectures 3 7 Add rows if necessary.
-The organisation of methods used are described in detail at (a Add rows if necessary.
-The organisation of teaching and the teaching methods used are described in detail at (d).
-COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized general knowledge PREREQUISITE COURSES: No prerequisite courses LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek (including English bibliography) IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclas s.upatras.gr/coι rses/MST169/
+SCHOOL ECONOMICS AND BUSINESS ACADEMIC UNIT DEPARTMENT OF MANAGEMENT SCIENCE AND TECHNOLOGY HNOLOGY LEVEL OF STUDIES MASTER COURSE CODE DIM -102 SEMESTER A' COURSE TITLE Strategic Ma nagement of Org ganizations and Di igital Innovation if credits are awarded for separate co lectures, laboratory exercises, etc. If the whole of the course, give the weekly teach mponents of the credits are aw ponents of the course, e.g. redits are awarded for the TEACHING HOURS CREDITS Lectures 3 7 A11 'C ''' C. 1: 1. sabing and the teaching Add rows if necessary.
+The organisation of methods used are described in detail at (d aching and the teaching COURSE TYPE general background, special background, specialised general knowledge, skills development Specialized g pecialized general knowledge PREREQUISITE COURSES: No prerequis No prerequisite courses LANGUAGE OF INSTRUCTION and EXAMINATIONS: Greek (includ ding English bibli ography) IS THE COURSE OFFERED TO ERASMUS STUDENTS Yes COURSE WEBSITE (URL) https://eclas s.upatras.gr/cou rses/MST169/